 In addition to Kitty’s leasing expertise, she has extensive experience in representing purchasers and sellers in all types of commercial properties.

 She is actively involved in numerous leadership roles within Munsch Hardt.
-She recently served on the Firm’s Management Committee, is the co-founder of the Firm’s Women’s Initiative Group and a former co-chair of the Firm’s Law School Hiring Program.
+She currently serves on the Firm's Board of Directors and Recruiting Committee, is the co-founder of the Firm’s Women’s Initiative Group and a former co-chair of the Firm’s Law School Hiring Program.
 Kitty is the third generation of her family involved in Dallas commercial real estate, following in the steps of her father and grandfather who partnered for many years in the Dallas firm of Hudson & Hudson.
 She is also a frequent speaker and faculty member for CoreNet Global events.